 Students may apply to the program before all admission requirements are completed, but requirements must be completed prior to beginning the PA program if accepted.
-Undergraduate students should apply to the PA program-during the summer before their senior year.
+Undergraduate students should apply to the PA program during the cycle beginning in April before their senior year.

-The Physician Assistant Studies Program at Concordia University of Wisconsin participates in the Centralized Application Service for Physician Assistants (CASPA).
-Applicants for the Master of Physician Assistant Studies program should apply online using the CASPA application.
-To learn more about the CASPA Application process, visit the CASPA website.
+The Physician Assistant Studies Program at Concordia University Wisconsin participates in the Centralized Application Service for Physician Assistants (CASPA).
+Applicants for the Master of Science in Physician Assistant Studies program should apply online using the CASPA application.
+To learn more about the CASPA Application process, visit the CASPA website at https://portal.caspaonline.org/.